 Grip the ferro rod with your secondary hand.
 Bring it under the knife spine, tilting it to about 45 degrees relative to the blade.

 Lastly, pull the ferro rod toward you, making sure that it rubs against the knife’s spine.
 This will generate the sparks.
-You can see the method demonstrated in the following video (starts at 1:40)
+You can see the method demonstrated in the following video.

 Sometimes, the tinder isn’t started up easily, and you’ll need to put some extra effort to produce more sparks.
 Rub the rod back and forth against the spine of the knife to produce additional heat.